diego0020/lab_vision/lab8_cnn/README.md

   ```
   where ``net`` is your trained network, ``testdata`` is a *128x128xK* matrix containing the test data, and ``res`` is a vector of length *K* that contains the numerical labels of the predicted classes.

 We will train and test your network.
 You will be assigned a maximum of 4 hours of machine time to train.
-After the time has passed we will kill the process, so be sure your training function saves intermediate results at each step.
+After this time we will kill the process, so be sure your training function saves intermediate results at each step.
 If your network is too complex it will not be succesfully trained in the allowed time.
 Tha machine that we will use has the following specifications:

 - 62G of ram
 - 24 logical cores, contained in 2 Intel(R) Xeon(R) E5-2620  @ 2.00GHz